 - Increased pulmonary blood flow

-- Less common
+- Less common clinical features

 - Physical examination